 - Like with most corded devices, the cord tends to fall out sometimes.
 I end up sticking duct tape around it to keep it in.

-The is my new favorite cordless trimmer.
+The Zombi ZHT5817 is my new favorite cordless trimmer.
 I've been using one for six months.
 It has a powerful motor and excellent battery time.
-I can normally use one of these for about an hour before the battery runs out, which is plenty for most properties.
-Zombi ZHT5817
+I can normally use one of these continuously for about an hour before the battery runs out, which is plenty for most properties.

-The rotating handle, combined with the sharp blades, will go through 3/4 inch branches smoothly, making it a great all-around trimmer for bushes, shrubs, and hedges.
+The rotating handle, combined with the sharp blades, which will go through 3/4 inch branches smoothly, make it a great all-around trimmer for bushes, shrubs, and hedges.

 - The rotating handle gives it a versatility with cutting angles.
-It's easy to turn it vertically when required for cutting hedges.
+It's easy to turn it vertically when required, which is great for cutting hedges.

-- The battery takes under an hour to charge and runs for around an hour if you work it continuously.
-There's a reader that tells how much power is left, which is very useful.
+- The battery takes under an hour to charge and runs for around an hour if you work it continuously, there's also a reader that tells you how much power is left, which is very useful.

 - It's cordless, so you are not as limited with have far you go from a house, like with a corded.
 You also don't have to worry about cutting the cord accidentally, which I have done before now.